conzaytsev/Potential_promoter_search/README.md

 ## Requirements

-	Python 3.7 with numpy, scipy, requests, beautifulsoup4 PyPy 3.7
+`Python 3.7` with `numpy`, `scipy`, `requests`, `beautifulsoup4` `PyPy 3.7`

 ## Input files

 Chromosomes in FASTA format should be placed in chromosomes/ directory.
 Promoter database in FASTA format should be placed in / directory.
 Promoter database with extended promoter region in FASTA format should be placed in / directory.

 ## Run order
 python3 chromosomes_to_single_line.py

 	Converts chromosome files to supported format.

 python3 chromosome_mix.py

 	Creates files with mixed chromosomes for false positive level estimation.

 python3 promoter_database_sort.py

 	Sorts Promoter database and Extended promoter database in the same order.

 python3 genetic_partition_extended.py

 	Creates promoter sequences classes and their matrices.

 	Calculated position weight matrices for all the classes are saved to pair_matrix and single_matrix directories.
 	Matrices in pair_matrix directory include correlations between neighbouring nucleotides.
 	Matrices in single_matrix directory are simple position weight matrices.
 	All matrices are saved in JSON and as a numpy dump.
 	When new matrix appears in the folder, previous one is fully calculated.
 	For example, when last matrix in pair_matrix folder is 1.pair_matrix.json, then 0.pair_matrix.json is ready for use.

 	journal.txt contains class volumes for each of n_sets on each iteration. overfit.txt contains only best class volumes for each of classes.

 	As an example:
 	0
 	880   7623   8.662
 	986   7732   7.842
 	1170   9487   8.109
 	1173   8833   7.530

 	1
 	224   1272   5.679
 	225   1176   5.227

 	Here, 0 is number of class.
 	First column contains best volumes for the 0 class when scanning learn sample from database_filename.
 	Second column contains volumes for the 0 class when scanning full extended_database_filename with the same matrix, which achieved the result from first column.
 	Third column value is fraction between second column value and first column value.
 	When class calculation is finished, calculation of the next class starts.

 pypy3 z_statistics.py

 	Calculates Monte Carlo statistics for potential promoters Z value estimation.

 pypy3 promoter_search.py chromosome spiral matrix

 	Scans chromosome for potential promoters.

 	chromosome: chromosome number or mixed chromosome number (N or mix.N , min_chromosome ≤ N ≤ max_chromosome).
 	spiral: 1 -- + strand, standard order
 		2 -- + strand, reversed order
 		3 -- - strand, standard order
 		4 -- - strand, reversed order
 	matrix: class matrix number (0, 1, ...)

 	Results are saved to results/chromosome_number/spiral

 pypy3 results_rank_intersect.py chromosome spiral

 	Removes intersecting results.

 	Intersected results are saved to results/chromosome_number

 ## WARNING